 Access policies described here apply to the Stanford University Libraries.
 Coordinate libraries (e.g., Business, Law, Hoover, Medical) and department libraries (Classics, Philosophy) may have separate access requirements and borrowing policies; consult them directly for information about using their facilities and resources.

 Privileges for all students

-- Up to three Media & Microtext items may be checked out at once, for three days each (no renewals).
+- Media & Microtext items may be checked out for seven days, with no online renewals

 - Interlibrary Borrowing (online delivery of articles and books from other university libraries)

 - Locker in Green Library